 - 1619(b)-an extended Medicaid program connected to SSI.
-Earned income can be up to \$33,480 (2019 amount, 2020 limit not established) under the standard income limit, and individualized thresholds can be established for individuals with greater reliance/expenses for Medicaid - The DDA Medicaid Waiver Special Income Level, which has a gross income limit of \$2,349 (for 2020) - Social Security Work Incentives, which can reduce countable income.
+Earned income can be up to \$33,120 (2018 amount, 2019 limit not established) under the standard income limit, and individualized thresholds can be established for individuals with greater reliance/expenses for Medicaid - The DDA Medicaid Waiver Special Income Level, which has a gross income limit of \$2,313 (for 2019) - Social Security Work Incentives, which can reduce countable income.
 These work incentives can include the Student Earned Income Exclusion, Plans for Achieving Self Support (PASS) and Impairment Related Work Expenses (IRWE).

 • Apple Health for Workers with Disabilities program (HWD).
 In the Apple Health for Workers with Disabilities, individuals pay a premium, based on income to maintain their Medicaid services.
-There are no longer income or asset limits for this program.
+Income Limits for this Program can be quite high, especially for those who only have wages for income.
+For those individuals, the limit is more than \$54,000.